-Trinidad’s Second Capital, San Fernando
+Trinidad’s second capital, San Fernando

-Trinidad’s second city is the commercial centre for the energy-based industries located in the south-west of the island.
-It was built around a hill known as Naparima to the Amerindians, overlooking a sheltered bay in the Gulf of Paria.
+San Fernando was built around a hill known as Naparima to the Amerindians, overlooking a sheltered bay in the Gulf of Paria.
 The landmark Naparima hill has been quarried to a level outcrop which is now a hiking park.
 An elevated rocky plateau remains, from which there are fabulous views of the surrounding area.
 The town has spread in all directions.
 The Pointe-à-Pierre refinery is just north of San Fernando.
 Out in the countryside you can taste some of the best Indian cuisine on the island, and enjoy beaches with glass-like water in the west and good surfing in the east.
 There are mud volcanoes, the Pitch Lake, and eco-reserves.

 The San Fernando Hill